-I want to ask Ren about magic blindfolds that give you nunchuk skills and also double as a Mission Impossible-style impostor mask, but if I fly my nerd flag he might shut down.
-So I decide to go with a simpler question.
+I want to ask about magic blindfolds that bless you with nunchuk skills and also double as Mission Impossible-style impostor masks, but he might shut down if I start geeking out.
+So I decide to go with a simpler question:

 He throws me another look.
 Not irritated, this time, but full-on angry.
 “Are you trying to—” He cuts himself short and takes a breath.
 “Apologies.
-You’re from a different world—there’s no reason you could have known.”
+You’re from a different world—there’s no reason you could know.”

 I’m a little proud that I didn’t flinch (even though I wanted to).
 “No worries.”

-His voice drops as he continues speaking, almost into a hateful growl.
+His voice drops, almost into a hateful growl.
 “Lyderea Fairdyle is a tyrant queen.
 She has imposed her will on over half of Evermoor.”

 “Are we in her kingdom?
 Or is it ‘queendom?’
 Not really sure if—”

 “We are.”
 Ren picks up the pace.
 “The Eldritch Protectorate comprises nine-tenths of Evermoor’s surface.”

 Holy crap.
 “So when you say over half—”